-- The EPC architecture for satellite access for IoT as defined in TS 23.401 [5] and the architecture enhancements to facilitate communications with packet data networks and applications as defined in TS 23.682 [7] are used as a baseline.

-- At least eNB/gNB is assumed to be on board the satellite.

 - Impacts to UE, network functions and entities are minimised.
 To the extent possible, existing procedures and functionality is reused.

 - Inter-Satellite Links (ISL) and Feeder link are assumed to act only as transport layer links and are not specified in 3GPP, and the use of ISL is assumed to have no impact on the reference points between core network entities when these core network entities are onboard.

-- Store and Forward Satellite Operation assumes that UE-satellite-ground network connectivity can be intermittent as defined in clause 3.1.

-- Store and Forward Satellite Operation shall work without ISL.
+- NR UE-Satellite-UE communication assumes NR NTN NGSO constellation with feeder link always available.

-- NR UE-Satellite-UE communication assumes a connection to the ground is always available.
+- NR UE-Satellite-UE communication assumes non-IMS services via NGSO satellite(s) when, for example, a 5G-LAN service with IP and Ethernet PDU Session type is established between two subnetworks (e.g. on board two vessels).

-- NR UE-Satellite-UE communication assumes only IMS services including MMTEL and mission critical communications are considered.
+- NR UE-Satellite-UE communication assumes roaming for only IMS services including MMTEL and mission critical communications are considered.

+- NR UE-Satellite-UE communication roaming is restricted to two UEs served by same VPLMN and HPLMN.

-- The enhancement for NR UE-Satellite-UE communication assumes a minimum set of core network entities, including at least UPF, is present onboard of the satellites.
+- NR UE-Satellite-UE communication for IMS assumes at least a gNB and the set of core network entities, as defined in Rel-19, is present onboard of the satellites.

+- NR UE-Satellite-UE communication for non-IMS assumes at least a gNB and a UPF is present onboard of the satellite.

 - NR UE-Satellite-UE communication assumes that the serving satellite will be of MEO or of LEO type.

-- NR UE-Satellite-UE communication for MMTEL service assumes communication between two UEs under the coverage of the same satellite or different satellites.
+- NR UE-Satellite-UE communication service assumes communication between two UEs under the coverage of the same satellite or different satellites.

-NOTE: The study of the scenario when two UEs are under the coverage of the same satellite will be prioritized.
+NOTE 1: The study of the scenario when two UEs are under the coverage of the same satellite will be prioritized.

 Tracked changes are against assumptions in Ph3 TR, for ease of tracking on submission.